viam-modules/viam-camera-realsense/README.md

 ## Getting Started

-You can download the module most easily through the viam registry, by going to your robot's page on app.viam.com, and clicking on the *Create Component* button, and searching for the *realsense* module.
+### Using the Registry

+The recommended way to install the module is through the viam registry.

+- Go to your robot's page on app.viam.com.
+- Click on the *Create Component* button in the Components section.
+- Search for the *realsense* module and select it.

 This will automatically install the module to your robot.

 ### Locally installing the module